open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * Mr. Stine then presented three prime strategies from this vision

--We will be the experts in ethics, privacy & security for voice
+- We will be the experts in ethics, privacy & security for voice

--We will be the global source for credible research/guidance on the ethical use of conversational A.I., including the ethical use task force for privacy and security
+- We will be the global source for credible research/guidance on the ethical use of conversational A.I., including the ethical use task force for privacy and security

--We will be the experts in interoperable voice assistance (The AWG has developed seven clusters/five modules that touch every inch of OVON's work), and translate this to areas of immediacy & relevancy in the industry - and create value for our constituents.
+- We will be the experts in interoperable voice assistance (The AWG has developed seven clusters/five modules that touch every inch of OVON's work), and translate this to areas of immediacy & relevancy in the industry - and create value for our constituents.

 * This leads to the question of how OVON can create value for its 200+ monthly volunteers, its participants, who bring so much value to us.